Salesforce Security in Your Coveo Cloud organization

 Field level security is not supported

 For Enterprise, Unlimited, and Developer Salesforce editions, visibility of individual fields can be granted or denied to users or groups to fine-tune the access control in a permission set or a profile.
-The Coveo Organization index does not include this information.
-The consequence is that a user that is denied access to a field could see the content of this field in the Coveo Organization results.
+The Coveo Cloud organization index does not include this information.
+The consequence is that a user that is denied access to a field could see the content of this field in the Coveo Cloud organization results.
 Note however that this is also the case for Salesforce search results (see the Salesforce item Field-Level Security Overview).

 Login IP address and hours restrictions are not supported

-The Coveo Organization index does not contain restrictions on login IP address or hours configured in Salesforce.
-The consequence is that your Salesforce users can access the Coveo Organization search interfaces and review Salesforce content from any IP address at any time.
+The Coveo Cloud organization index does not contain restrictions on login IP address or hours configured in Salesforce.
+The consequence is that your Salesforce users can access the Coveo Cloud organization search interfaces and review Salesforce content from any IP address at any time.

 Frozen users are not supported

 The user that are frozen using the Freeze button are not denied access to the search (see Freezing User Accounts).

 In Salesforce, you can map User Roles to KB data categories (e.g., members of the

 Technical Agentrole can only see KB articles under the

 Technicaldata category).
 This mapping information is not available from the Salesforce API and therefore cannot be indexed.
 Consequently, in search results, all users can see all KB articles under all data categories.